Serving Oregon Residents in Family Law and Estate Planning Matters

 Located in downtown Salem, Oregon, The Law Office of David Johnson is committed to providing exemplary legal service.
 Our firm is dedicated to understanding your individual needs as well as guiding you through the necessary steps regarding your legal issue.
-Whether you need a Salem divorce lawyer or assistance with a Chapter 7 proceeding or a will or trust, we can assist you.
-We can help you navigate through a divorce, custody issue, parenting plan, spousal support, chapter 7 bankruptcy, will, trust, or probate.
+Whether you need a Salem divorce lawyer or a will or trust, we can assist you.
+We can help you navigate through a divorce, custody issue, parenting plan, spousal support, will, trust, or probate.
 Choose the Law Office of David Johnson when it is a matter of importance.

 We focus our practice on the below areas: